mikaelkindborg/VimanaCode/README.md

     (-) mysub DEF

 It is truly wonderful how many aspects there are to this, and the beauty in the details of the various representations.
-Making my own interperer is like builing a railroad model, I can experiment with things and change small details to study what the effect is.
+Making your own interperer is like builing a railroad model.
+You can experiment with things and change small details to study what the effect is.

+## Language Grammar

+Vimana has no grammar.
+Or rather, the grammar is really simple, and is best explained by giving some examples.

+The only reserved characters are left paren, right paren, and whitespace charaters.
+Line breaks are whitespace, and do not have any special meaning other than formatting to code to be more readable.

+Everything in Vimana is a list of symbols.
+Symbols can be words or numbers or truth values.
+Lists can contain lists.

+At the top level, parens are not used (as in the Hello World example above).

+## Execution

+Almost everything happens at runtime.
+The interpreter scans the program list and pushes elements onto a data stack.
+Elements are not evaluated in this step.

+A function takes its parameters from the data stack.

+Primitive functions can decide to evaluate parameters, to find the value of a variable, for example.
+They can also operate directly on the "literal" values on the data stack.

+User-defined functions evaluate parameters when binding values to local variables, but can also operate directly on the stack without evaluating symbols, by using "Forth-style" stack operations.

+In Lisp, lists and symbols are evaluated by default.
+In Vimana, lists and symbols are not evaluated until a function does so.
+This enables the use of unbound symbols to display text.
+There is no string type in the language (yet).
+This is also a common style in Lisp (using quoted lists and symbols).

+## Quoting

+I did not want to introduce quoting, since that involves adding one more special character.
+You can however quote a symbol, for example a function symbol (preventing it from being executed), by enclosing it in a list:

+   (PRINT)

+Then you can pushed the value of the symbol onto the data stack (without invoking the function), by using VALUE:

+   (PRINT) VALUE

+You can also get the value of a value, as in this example:

+   42 FOO SET
+   FOO BAR SET
+   BAR VALUE PRINT

+(Not tested the above.
+VALUE is not yet in the C-version.)

+There could be better ways to do this.
+Everything is an experiment.

-## Source Code Structure
+## C Code Structure

 As few assumptions as possible are coded into the interpreter in interp.h.
 Most of what defined the language is specified by primitives in primfuns.h.
 Many different styles are possible.
 Postfix operations are fundamental, this is not as easy to change, and in the end you might as well go with Lisp if you want prefix functions.
 (Postfix notation means that the function name is the last element in a function call.)

 Everything is just one file split up into modules in .h files.

+## Code Size

 Current code size (2021-05-20):